apache/druid/docs/content/design/coordinator.md

 For example, let me assume there are 3 dataSources (`ds1`, `ds2`, `ds3`) and 5 segments (`seg_ds1_2017-10-01_2017-10-02`, `seg_ds1_2017-11-01_2017-11-02`, `seg_ds2_2017-08-01_2017-08-02`, `seg_ds3_2017-07-01_2017-07-02`, `seg_ds3_2017-12-01_2017-12-02`) for those dataSources.
 The segment name indicates its dataSource and interval.
 The search result of newestSegmentFirstPolicy is [`seg_ds3_2017-12-01_2017-12-02`, `seg_ds1_2017-11-01_2017-11-02`, `seg_ds1_2017-10-01_2017-10-02`, `seg_ds2_2017-08-01_2017-08-02`, `seg_ds3_2017-07-01_2017-07-02`].

-Every run, this policy starts searching from the (very latest interval - skipOffset(TODO: link config)).
+Every run, this policy starts searching from the (very latest interval - [skipOffsetFromLatest](../configuration/coordinator.html#compaction-config)).
 This is to handle the late segments ingested to realtime dataSources.

 <div class="note caution">
-This policy currenlty cannot handle the situation when a shard consists of a lot of small segments, thereby its total size exceeds the targetCompactionSizebytes(TODO: link config).
+This policy currenlty cannot handle the situation when a shard consists of a lot of small segments, thereby its total size exceeds the <a href="../configuration/coordinator.html#compaction-config">targetCompactionSizebytes</a>.
 If it finds such shards, it simply skips them.
 </div>